MPAS-Dev/compass/latest/_sources/developers_guide/landice/test_groups/greenland.rst.txt

 =========

-The ``greenland`` test group (:py:class:`compass.landice.tests.greenland.Greenland`) performs short (5-day) forward runs on a coarse (20-km) Greenland mesh (see :ref:`landice_greenland`).
-Here, we describe the shared framework for this test group and the 3 test cases.
+The ``greenland`` test group (:py:class:`compass.landice.tests.greenland.Greenland`) performs short (5-day) forward runs on a coarse (20-km) Greenland mesh, and creates a variable resolution mesh based on user inputs (see :ref:`landice_greenland`).
+Here, we describe the shared framework for this test group and the 4 test cases.

 .. _dev_landice_greenland_framework: